/

 Proctoring during the exam has also made more efficient use of AI.
 Review of the webcam recording of a student, their desktop, and surroundings by a human proctor can pick up any anomalies in the testing environment.
 But when combined with AI using pattern recognition, object recognition, and eye movement detection, this increases the likelihood that an unauthorized person entering the room or a student using a mobile phone or any other unauthorized materials will be detected.

-Throughout the process, the decision about whether a test should proceed or if the results should be invalidated is never fully automated.
+Throughout the process, the decision about whether a test should proceed or if the results should be invalidated is never fully left to automated proctoring.
 Any suspicious activity will be flagged to a human proctor for further investigation.
-This approach also means that an AI can learn the behaviors to look out for and become more effective over time.
+This approach also means that an AI proctoring system can learn the behaviours to look out for and become more effective over time.

 Algorithms and AI

 With stories in the media about biased AI leading to poor recruitment, legal, or healthcare decisions, there is a growing public awareness around the need for appropriate controls when developing AI algorithms.
-These algorithms are only replicating the often-unconscious biases of the programmers that built them.
-But where any decision is made as a result of automation – such as to flag potential malpractice in an exam – the algorithm used should always be subject to thorough and ongoing evaluation for fairness and quality.
+In many cases, these algorithms are only replicating the often-unconscious biases of the programmers that built them, which can create biases and issues not found in in-person, live proctoring.
+Where any decision is made as a result of automation – such as to flag potential malpractice in an exam – the algorithm used should always be subject to thorough and ongoing evaluation for fairness and quality.

 Finding a Balance

-While it’s important to stay at the forefront of technological developments, both the process and outcome of any exam, test, or assessment can significantly impact a student.
-The potential to enhance security and safety should always be weighed against student experience, as well as the psychological impact of introducing something new at what is already a stressful time.
+While it’s important to stay at the forefront of technological developments, both the process and outcome of any exam, test, or assessment can significantly impact a student – and online proctors can play a key role in the experience.
+The potential to enhance security and safety should always be weighed against the test taker experience, as well as the psychological impact of introducing something new at what is already a stressful time.

 In time, AI will become smart enough to make judgments on the severity of its own findings and take independent and appropriate action.
-However, this level of AI intervention should only be adopted when we are not only sure of the technology, but also that user confidence is high enough.
-In the meantime, clear communication about how AI is being used, along with an appropriate level of involvement by a human proctor, will create a balance between security, efficiency, and user comfort.
+However, this level of AI intervention and adoption of AI enabled proctoring software should only be implemented when we are not only sure of the technology but also that user confidence is high enough to accept an AI proctor as a fair, reliable and trustworthy option in online tests.